 8. Financial Reporting

-Regular financial reporting provides stakeholders with up-to-date information on the agency’s financial health.
+Regular financial reporting provides stakeholders with timely and accurate information on the agency’s economic health.
 Accountants generate reports detailing revenue streams, expense patterns, profit margins, and budget performance.

 These insights enable agency owners to make informed financial decisions, adjust strategies, and communicate financial progress to investors or partners.
 Transparent reporting also builds trust and accountability within the organization.